Saint Peter's Peacocks softball

 The Saint Peter's Peacocks softball team represents Saint Peter's University in the NCAA Division I college softball.
 The team participates in the Metro Atlantic Athletic Conference (MAAC).
-The Peacocks are currently led by head coach Chris Stelma.
+The Peacocks are currently led by head coach Alyssa Ruiz.
 The team plays its home games at Joseph J. Jaroschak Field located in Lincoln Park in Jersey City, New Jersey.

 History

 Since joining the conference in 1981, Saint Peter's has won the MAAC regular season championship twice, doing so in 1996 in a tie with the Canisius Golden Griffins and in 2000.
 The Peacocks won the MAAC tournament championship in 2001, clinching a berth in the 2001 NCAA Division I softball tournament after defeating the Marist Red Foxes 2–0.

 In their first appearance in the NCAA tournament, the Peacocks faced off against Arizona.
 The Peacocks attempted a late-game comeback, scoring two runs in the top of the seventh inning, but were defeated by a score of 4–2.
 The Wildcats, led by star pitcher Jennie Finch, would end up winning the 2001 Women's College World Series.
 Saint Peter's were eliminated from the tournament by Texas Tech, losing in a 3–2 contest.